Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/A Matter of Timing Pacing for Convention Games.md

 One of the best aspects of PbtA games is the idea of “play to find out.”
 Even if [[the Keeper]] knows [[the threats]], they should never plan out the course of the game in advance.
 We don’t have to violate this principle in order to run a tight game.
 Every decision you make can move the story [[forward]].
 Timeline notes like ‘Rising Action’ or ‘The Big Break’ are guides for scene framing.

 Once the team has assembled, let the players take their time with their investigation and banter.
-Make them work a bit more, with **investigate a mystery** results that lead them to new threats rather than providing straightforward answers.
+Make them work a bit more, with **[[Investigate A Mystery]]** results that lead them to new threats rather than providing straightforward answers.
 Later, when the finale approaches, your choices can drive [[the hunters]] more directly to the finish; don’t [[hold]] anything back.

 # Other Applications